evilkiwi/embed/CONTRIBUTING.md

-# Contributing to TNotifier Open Source
+# Contributing to Evil Kiwi Open Source

-At TNotifier we aim to give back to the Developer communities we engage in as often as possible - as such, we maintain various Open Source libraries and software, both related to the TNotifier Ecosystem and otherwise.
+At Evil Kiwi we aim to give back to the Developer communities we engage in as often as possible - as such, we maintain various Open Source libraries and software, both related to the Evil Kiwi Ecosystem and otherwise.

 We're always welcome to feedback, PRs and constructive criticism of our software.